SlyCooper24/sasbt/README.md

   In order to know how to use SASBT, you can just type: ./SASBT -h.
 It is going to open the help page.
   The help page is as follows:

+  ====
+  Syntax example: ./SASBT -f fragments.fasta -r reference.fasta -o result

+  Mandatory values:

+	  -f --> Used to set the fragments file path.

+	  -r --> Used to set the reference file path.

+	  -o --> Used to set the output file path.

+  Not mandatory:

+	  -id --> Used to set the minimum identity percentage that the fragments must have with the reference to be considered.
+The default value is "50".

+	  -c --> Used to set the minimum coverage that the fragments must have with the reference to be considered.
+The default value is "50".

+	  -fid --> Used to set the minimal identity percentage that the assembled sequence must have with its reference in order to be considered valid.
+The default value is "50".

+	  -fs --> Used to set the minimal similarity percentage that the assembled sequence must have with its reference in order to be considered valid.
+The default value is "50".

+	  -fc --> Used to set the minimal coverage percentage that the assembled sequence must have with its reference in order to be considered valid.
+The default value is "50".

+	  -th --> Used to set the number of threads to be used.
+Still in alpha, there is not significant performance increase.
+  ====

 Output files:

   SASBT can have up to 3 files as output.
 The files are: